moomoolive/khateeb_remind/code/server/README.md

 # Khateeb Remind Server

 ## Require Enviromental Variables
+### Note: .env file must be present in the root folder
 ### Note: these variables are case-sensitive
 ```
 * DATABASE: a url pointing an instance of MongoDB (such as mongo Atlas)